TEMPORAL BONE ANATOMY

 • Concave configuration

-• Accommodates temporal lobe of cerebrum
+• Accommodates your temporal lobe of cerebrum

 • Contains grooves for middle meningeal vessels